Recovery Support Court (RSC)

 POLICY

-The Dependency Drug Court (DDC) oversees clients in the Family Substance Abuse Treatment Program (FSATP).
-The two coordinate to assist parents in getting clean and staying sober.
-To participate, a parent must be under the Dependency Court’s jurisdiction, and the parent's substance use disorder must have been a major factor in their child’s removal from their care and custody.
+The Recovery Support Court assists parents in abstaining from substance use and maintaining recovery.
+To participate, a parent must be under the Dependency Court's jurisdiction, and the parent's substance use must have been a contributing factor.

-• That graduation from the program does not guarantee the return of their child/children, but that it may increase the chance for family reunification.
+• Graduation from the program does not guarantee the return of their child/children, but it may increase the chance for family reunification.

-• That participation in, and completion of the DDC/FSATP is not evidence of their successful completion of the Dependency Case Plan.
+• Participation in, and completion of the RSC is not evidence of their successful completion of the Dependency Case Plan.

 Organization and Services

-Dependency Drug Court Teams are established for DDC/FSATP cases.
-Each DDC/Family Substance Abuse (FSA) Team is composed of the following individuals:
+Each Recovery Support Court Team is composed of the following individuals:

 • Child/Youth’s attorney